wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-List.md

 - [2017-How does a relational database work](http://coding-geek.com/how-databases-work/): When it comes to relational databases, I can’t help thinking that something is missing.
 They’re used everywhere.
 There are many different databases: from the small and useful SQLite to the powerful Teradata.
 But, there are only a few articles that explain how a database works.

-- [MiniDataBase #Project#](https://github.com/msdeep14/MiniDataBase): A simple Relational Database using B+ Tree Indexing
+- [MiniDataBase #Project#](https://github.com/msdeep14/MiniDataBase): A simple Relational Database using B+ Tree Index.

 - [chidb](https://people.cs.uchicago.edu/~adamshaw/papers/sigcse2016-chidb.pdf): Building a Simple Relational Database System from Scratch